ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 here to help you with that.

 12. **Homework**
-Linked to #11: at times I see people include slides like this to arm-wavey make the point that they did a lot of homework in this area.
+Linked to #11: at times I see people include slides like this to make the point that they did a lot of homework in this area.
 If you are that person, ask yourself why the audience would assume you did not do your homework.
 You are likely operating under baseless assumptions.

 13. **Artifacts**
 Some people insist on sending the slides ahead of time.
 I think that depends on the situation.
 However, I insist on sending the slides after the fact.
-Do not waste time by forcing your audience to ask for it, take half correct notes or worse interrupt your presentation over Zoom with a photocamera sound as they are taking screenshots.
+Do not waste time by forcing your audience to ask for it, take half correct notes or worse interrupt your presentation over Zoom with a photo camera sound as they are taking screenshots.
 Send the deck to them afterwards, thanking them for their time.